Considering an adjustable bed? See how leading brands compare and learn how to choose the right base for your needs with

 |10 years||$1400 / $2200|

 Based on our comparisons of features, reviews, and warranties, and other criteria, here are the three adjustable bases that we believe currently offer the best overall value.

 We are fans of the Amerisleep brand because they offer sleep solutions for people of all needs and preferences.
 Zoma is another top-rated bed in a box brand, and we recommend their adjustable bed frame because it’s compatible with virtually any bed frame and is a great value.

 Amerisleep Adjustable Bed Frames

 The Amerisleep Adjustable Bed offers sleepers the ability to adjust the angle of their head and feet, but it also comes with under-bed lighting, programmable positions, and Zero-G and Flat presets.
 This base also comes with a wireless, backlit remote to adjust with ease.
 This base starts at $1100 and can be combined with any Amerisleep mattress for 30% off your entire purchase.

 Both the Amerisleep Adjustable Bed and Bed+ have removable, adjustable legs that can be tweaked with to fit your base within any bed frame.
 Each base can also work as a stand-alone frame, so you don’t have to have a bed set at home to buy one of these.
-Plus, the Amerisleep Adjustable Bed has a zero-clearance design, so it can be set on top of platform beds, too!
+Plus, both frames have a zero-clearance design, so they can be set on top of platform beds, too!

 As we mentioned with the Adjustable Bed, Amerisleep also offers bed packages.
 You can bundle either of their bases with an Amerisleep mattress of your choice for even better discounts and savings.
 However, we should note, the Amerisleep Adjustable Bed and Bed+ are compatible with any all-foam or hybrid mattress, so they can be purchased to complement your existing bed.